1757 - Siege of Prague

 On June 5, 12,000 poor people of Prague were pushed out.
 But, after haggling about all day, they had to be admitted in again, under penalty of being shot.

-On June 8, the city looked black and ruinous, whole of the Neustadt in ashes, few houses left in the Jew Town while the fire raged on in the Altstadt.
+On June 8, the city looked black and ruinous, whole of the New Town in ashes, few houses left in the Jew Town while the fire raged on in the Old Town.

-On and after June 9, the bombardment at Prague abated and never rose to briskness again.
+By June 10, ammunition for the Prussian siege batteries around Prague were running low.
+The bombardment abated and never rose to briskness again.
 About that time, Bevern reported that Daun was actually coming on, far too strong for his resisting.

 On June 10, a red hot cannon ball set the city on fire near the Moldau.
 Fire raged for five hours.

-On Monday June 13, hearing that an Austrian relief force under Daun was on its way to Prague, King Frederick set forth in all speed to reinforce Bevern.
+On Monday June 13, King Frederick set forth in all speed to reinforce Bevern.
 He left only a small force of 10,000 men to resume the siege and 4,000 more that would follow in two days under Prince Moritz.

 On June 15, a few bombs kindled the city in three places.